What is Trauma?

 - Events that are prolonged and end with a negative outcome

 - Any significantly powerful, overwhelming distressing event

-Should a department or member of a department wish for a critical incident stress debriefing, or identify someone in need of services we can be contacted through our coordinator:
+Should a department or member of a department wish for a critical incident stress debriefing, or identify someone in need of services we can be contacted through the hotline: